 All MSAA items were calibrated using item response theory (IRT).
-IRT uses a mathematical model to define a relationship between an unobserved measure of student performance, usually referred to as theta ( $\theta$ ), and the probability ( $P(\theta)$ ) of obtaining a particular score on an item.
+IRT uses a mathematical model to define a relationship between an unobserved measure of student performance, usually referred to as theta (θ) or student ability, and the probability ($P(\theta)$) of obtaining a particular score on an item.
 This mathematical relationship is referred to as the item characteristic curve (ICC).
-In IRT, all items are assumed to be unique measures of the same construct (i.e., of the same $\theta$ ).
-Another way to think of $\theta$ is as a mathematical representation of the latent trait of interest.
-Several common IRT models are used to specify the relationship between $\theta$ and $P(\theta)$ (Hambleton & Swaminathan, 1985; Hambleton & van der Linden, 1997).
-The process of estimating the specific mathematical relationship between $\theta$ and $P(\theta)$ is called item calibration.
-After items are calibrated, they are defined by a set of parameters that specify a nonlinear relationship between $\theta$ and $P(\theta)$ .
-Once the item parameters are known, an estimate of $\theta$ for each student can be calculated based on the student's observed responses to the items.
-This estimate, $\hat{\theta}$ , is considered to be an estimate of the student's true score or a general representation of student performance.
+In IRT, all items are assumed to be unique measures of the same construct (i.e., of the same θ).
+Another way to think of θ is as a mathematical representation of the latent trait of interest.
+Several common IRT models are used to specify the relationship between θ and $P(\theta)$ (Hambleton & Swaminathan, 1985; Hambleton & van der Linden, 1997).
+The process of estimating the specific mathematical relationship between θ and $P(\theta)$.
+Once the item parameters are known, an estimate of θ for each student can be calculated based on the student's observed responses to the items.
+This estimate, $\hat{\theta}$, is considered to be an estimate of the student's true score or an underlying latent variable that best characterizes a student's observed test performance.
 It has characteristics that may be preferable to those of raw scores for equating purposes because it specifically models examinee responses at the item level and facilitates equating to an IRT-based item pool (Kolen & Brennan, 2014).

-For the 2022 MSAA Science tests, the two-parameter logistic (2PL) model was used to estimate the ICC for dichotomous items.
+For the 2023 MSAA Science tests, the two-parameter logistic (2PL) model was used to estimate the ICC for dichotomous items.
 The 2PL model for dichotomous items can be defined as:

-$$P_i \Big( \theta_j \Big) = P \Big( U_i = 1 \, \Big| \, \theta_j \Big) = \frac{exp[\mathit{Da}i(\theta_j - b_i)]}{1 + exp[\mathit{Da}i(\theta_j - b_i)]}$$ i indexes the items, j indexes students, a represents item discrimination, b represents item difficulty,
+$$P_i(\theta_j) = P(U_i = 1 | \theta_j) = \frac{exp[Da_i(\theta_j - b_i)]}{1 + exp[Da_i(\theta_j - b_i)]}$$ i indexes the items, j indexes students, a represents item discrimination, b represents item difficulty, θ is the student proficiency, and